jayran-d/GCI_Wasteful-CI-Analyzer/README.md

 ## License

 No license file is currently included in this repository.
-If you want outside contributors to reuse or distribute the project under clear terms, add a LICENSE file.